singpolyma/badcode.rocks/content/articles/2018333 October Teardown: Pig Latin/index.md

 Besides the bad names, `KITTEN` is nonsense and is only ever used like `KITTEN(, x)` with no first argument at all.
 If you did pass a first argument, the result would be a syntax error.

 The author has gotten distracted by the idea of a certain pattern—`isa`, `ise`, etc procedures for case-insensitive checking—and turned to macros to make generating them easier without stopping to think what the actual problem they are solving requires.
 Are they solving the problem of needing an `isa` procedure?
-Or are they rather solving the problem of needing a way to case-insensitively check for character equality.
+Or are they rather solving the problem of needing a way to case-insensitively check for character equality, like so:

 	int ischar_ci(char x, char y) {
 		return tolower(x) == tolower(y);